deoxyribose/deoxyribose.github.io/_posts/2022-6-21-neuro-symbolic.md

 [Credit: Geirhos et al.](https://arxiv.org/abs/2004.07780)

 So, the scaling hypothesis says that at large enough scale, the lazy, shortcut solution is the desired one.
+Using the illustration above, we can imagine that the set of rules learnable by ML model #2 expands to include the orange dot, while the set of training and shortcut solutions contract around the orange dot.
 This requires that
 1. A practically sized NN can represent the desired solution
 2. The desired solution has a lower loss than shortcut solutions
 3. The optimizer converges to the desired solution